InUnity Alliance

 Curriculum Development Convener, Jason Page, describes the process of building a competence-based training from the VSR Role Delineation Study here.

 The VSR training program consists of content specifically designed to meet the role knowledge, skills and abilities (KSAs) required to perform competently as a VSR professional.
-These KSAs were identified in the VSR Role Delineation Study-Job Task Analysis, which stipulates 4 domains (or content headings) and 21 itemized KSAs (presented below - click here to open).
+These KSAs were identified in the VSR Role Delineation Study-Job Task Analysis, which stipulates 4 domains and 21 itemized KSAs - click here.

 VSR Role Delineation Study-Job Task Analysis